Lion Country Safari

 Lion Country Safari is a drive-through safari park and walk-through amusement park located on over 600 acres in Loxahatchee (near West Palm Beach), in Palm Beach County, Florida.
-Founded in 1967, it claims to be the first 'cageless zoo' in the United States.

 In 2009, USA Travel Guide ranked Lion Country as the 3rd best zoo in the nation.

-Background
+History

+Historical image of a gibbon at the zoo interacting with an enrichment device.

+Founded in 1967, the zoo claims to be the first 'cageless zoo' in the United States.
 Developed by a group of entrepreneurs, Lion Country Safari became a place where families could experience an African safari.
 Due to its year round climate, South Florida proved to be an ideal location for the park.

 In the beginning, the park had its own narrow gauge railroad, the Everglade Express.
 The architects of Lion Country Safari based the design of the property on Jack Murphy Stadium.
 This attraction was eventually closed and the Crown Metal Products 4-4-0 locomotive was put on static display.

 Later, the locomotive was donated to the Gold Coast Railroad Museum in Miami before finally being bought and fully restored by the Veterans Memorial Railroad, located in Bristol, Florida's Veterans Memorial Park.
 It runs on that railroad to this day.